-It may be because you’ve been hurt before, so the idea of opening yourself to someone else again may seem like a potentially painful experience.
-It may just be that, on an innate level, you’re not as open about your feelings—you’re a little more private or guarded.
-It’s not a bad thing.
+It may be because you’ve been hurt before, so the idea of opening yourself up to someone else again may seem like a potentially painful experience.
+It may just be that, on an innate level, you’re not as open about your feelings—you’re a little more private or guarded; it’s not a bad thing.
 But, if you want to create a real connection in your relationship, you have to be willing to open yourself up.
-Here’s how you can really make yourself vulnerable in a relationship, because it’s time to stop thinking about it as a bad thing.
+Here’s how you can really make yourself vulnerable in a relationship—because it’s time to stop thinking about it as a bad thing.

 Be Honest With Yourself